 13. Have Magnesium Rich Foods to Reduce Sweating

-Deficiency of magnesium too sometimes lead to profuse sweating.
-On the other hand, excessive sweating continuously for longer hours everyday may also lead to deficiency of magnesium in your body.
+Deficiency of magnesium too sometimes leads to profuse sweating.
+On the other hand, excessive sweating continuously for long hours every day may also lead to a deficiency of magnesium in your body.
 It is like a vicious cycle.
-Therefore, have magnesium rich foods because this mineral also helps regulate body temperature.
+Therefore, have magnesium-rich foods because this mineral also helps regulate body temperature.
 It also decreases anxiety which is yet another cause of sweating.
 You may also opt for magnesium supplements after consulting your doctor.
 Here is a list of some foods rich in magnesium that you can add to your daily diet.

 - Green leafy vegetables

 Tea tree oil is an excellent natural astringent and an anti-fungal agent too.
 Therefore, it is extensively recommended by herbalists to control foot sweating.
 You just need to apply a little oil where you sweat more.

 - Take a little tea tree oil in a cotton ball.